mobilecoinfoundation/mcips/text/0059-token-metadata-document.md

 * `symbol`: Optional UTF-8 string.
 Most fiat currencies have a printable character such as $, £, ¥.
 Some cryptocurrencies do also.
 Bitcoin has ₿.
 Ethereum has Ξ.
 * `decimals`: An integer specifying how the `u64` integer in a TxOut in the blockchain is scaled to compute a user-displayed amount of the currency.
 For example, MOB has 12 decimals, which indicates that `10^12` of the smallest representable units of MOB on the MobileCoin blockchain are equal to one MOB.
 * `suggested_precision`: An integer specifying how many digits after the decimal point it is suggested to display when displaying an amount of this currency.
 For MOB the suggested precision is four digits, so if the user has a precise amount of `1.00449 MOB`, it is suggested to round this to `1.0045 MOB` when displaying it.
 For `eUSD` it is suggested to round the nearest hundredth instead, and this is indicated by the `suggested_precision` of two.
 The `suggested_precision` could also be a negative number.
 If for example the `suggested_precision` is `-2`, then amounts are suggested to be rounded to the nearest 100 units.
 Clients are free to ignore the `suggested_precision` if they so choose.
-* `logo_svg`: An optional logo image.
-This is a base64-encoded SVG document.
+* `logo_svg_url`: An optional link to a logo image for the currency.
+This link produces an SVG document.
 This is expected to have been sanitized using something like [svg-hush](https://github.com/cloudflare/svg-hush), to remove scripting, hyperlinks to other documents, and references to cross-origin resources.
 The full extent of such sanitization will not be specified here.
+* `logo_svg_blake2b_digest`: This is required if `logo_svg_url` is present.
+This field is a hex-encoding of the 64-byte blake2b digest of the logo svg document.
+This permits validation of the logo svg after it is downloaded.
+The blake2b digest is computed against the raw bytes of the entire svg document.
+This is the same as the bytes of the HTTP body of the response to a GET request that fetches the image, or the blake2b digest of the bytes of the SVG file as it exists on disk.
 * `info_url`: A link to a website containing more information about the token that may be interesting to token holders.
 This should have basic information about the purpose of the token, its supply, any utility that it has, or links to associated whitepapers.

 Clients MUST download and validate the `token_metadata.sig` against the bytes of the `token_metadata.json` and the `MINTING_TRUST_ROOT` public key before attempting to process the `token_metadata.json`.
 Clients MUST reject the json with an error if the signature checking fails.

-Clients SHOULD include a minimum for `signing_timestamp` as part of their build, and reject any `token_metadata.json` which is less than the baked-in `signing_timestamp`.
+Clients SHOULD include a validated `token_metadata.json` baked-in to the app as part of their build, and also at run-time try to fetch a new `token_metadata.json`.
+Clients then MUST reject any `token_metadata.json` which has a `signing_timestamp` less than the baked-in `signing_timestamp`, and fallback to the baked-in `token_metadata.json`.
 This prevents replay attacks where an old `token_metadata.json` document is substituted for the latest one with the goal of confusing the users by making their tokens display differently or not at all.
-They can fetch the latest `token_metadata.json` at build time to get the latest `signing_timestamp`.
+Clients can fetch the latest `token_metadata.json` at build time / as part of their release process.

 Clients MAY continue to bake token metadata into their build at their discretion, for instance, in order to support offline wallets or other cases where the client cannot access the internet.
 When both baked-in metadata and the `token_metadata.json` are available, the validated `token_metadata.json` should be considered a more reliable source of truth.

+Clients SHOULD follow all `logo_svg_url` links and download and cache the images when they get the token metadata document.
+Clients MUST check the `logo_svg_blake2b_digest` for any svg document that they download this way, and reject it if the hash doesn't match.

 Maintainers of the `token_metadata.json` SHOULD NOT:

-* Allow duplicate records for a given token id
+* Allow duplicate records for a given token id (within a given version of `token_metadata.json`)
 * Delete a token id's record
 * Modify data such as the `short_code` or `decimals` of a token, which may confuse users, and particularly, any exchanges that use this as a source of truth.
 * There may be legitimate reasons to make changes to the `currency_name` or `logo_svg`, but this needs to be carefully considered.